John Lambert (British Army officer, born 1772)

-General Sir John Lambert, (28 April 1772 – 14 September 1847) was a British Army officer who served in the French Revolutionary Wars, the Napoleonic Wars and the War of 1812.
-He is best known for his consummate actions whilst commanding the tenth brigade during the Battle of Waterloo, which kept open the vital line of communication between Hougoumont farmhouse and the rest of the Allied army.
+General Sir John Lambert, (28 April 1772 – 14 September 1847) was a British Army officer who served in the French Revolutionary and Napoleonic Wars and War of 1812.
+He is best known for his consummate actions whilst commanding the 10th Brigade at the Battle of Waterloo, which kept open the vital line of communication between Hougoumont and the rest of the Anglo-allied army.

 Life

 Lambert entered the British Army on 27 January 1791, as an ensign in the 1st Foot Guards.
 He was promoted to lieutenant and captain on 9 October 1793.
 He served at the sieges of Valenciennes and Dunkirk, and was in the Battle of Lincelles in 1793.
 He was adjutant of the third battalion in the campaign of 1794, served with it during the Irish Rebellion of 1798, and in the expedition to Holland in 1799.

 He was promoted captain and lieutenant-colonel on 14 May 1801.
 He served in Portugal and Spain in 1808, and was present at Corunna, and he commanded the light companies of the guards in the Walcheren expedition of 1809.

 He became colonel in the army on 25 July 1810, and embarked for Cadiz in command of the third battalion on 30 May 1811.

 In January 1812, he was sent to Carthagena with two battalions.
 He remained there three months, and in October he joined Wellington's army at Salamanca.

 On 4 June 1813 he was promoted major-general, and was appointed to a brigade of the sixth division.
 He commanded at the battles of Nivelle, the Nive, Orthez, and Toulouse, and was Mentioned in Despatches.
 He was awarded the Army Gold Cross and was made KCB on 2 January 1815.

 Having been sent to America, he joined the army under Sir Edward Pakenham, at the Battle of New Orleans, on 6 January 1815, with the 7th and 43rd regiments.
 In the unsuccessful attack on the American entrenchments, made two days afterwards, he commanded the reserve.
 Pakenham being killed, and General Gibbs mortally wounded, the chief command devolved on Lambert.
 He decided not to renew the attack, withdrew the troops which had been sent across the Mississippi, and retreating on the 18th, re-embarked his force on the 27th.
 He proceeded to Mobile Bay, where Fort Bowyer was taken on 12 February, and next day news arrived that a peace treaty had been signed.